kwaldenphd/python-intro/README.md

 ## Application

-QX: Favorite color message from user input "Your favorite color is")
+QX: Write a program that asks the user to enter their favorite color, and then prints a `"You favorite color is..."` message.
+Answer to this question includes program + comments that document process and explain your code.

 QX: Standard ND intro with user inputs.